-Nami ryu Aiki Heiho Seminar with James Williams Sensei
+Nami ryu Aiki Heiho Seminars with James Williams Sensei

 Seminars will be announced throughout the year